 Family Engagement Commission

-The commission supports parents/guardians and family caregivers by strengthening/teaching parenting skills and encouraging involvement in schools and at home, supporting the understanding of childhood development stages, providing resource materials and networking with agencies and groups that focus on parent involvement.
+The commission supports parents/guardians and family caregivers by strengthening/teaching parenting skills and encouraging engagement in schools and at home, supporting the understanding of childhood development stages, providing resource materials, and networking with agencies and groups that focus on family engagement.

 Student State Board Members